 Automake supports per-program and per-library compilation flags (see Section 8.4 [Program and Library Variables], page 64, and Section 27.6 [Flag Variables Ordering], page 145).
 With this you can define compilation flags that apply to all files compiled for a target.
 For instance, in foo-foo.o, foo-bar.o, and foo-main.o will all be compiled with '-some -flags'.
-(If you wonder about the names of these object files, see Section 27.7 [Renamed Objects], page 147.)
-Note that foo_CFLAGS gives the flags to use when compiling all the C sources of the program foo, it has nothing to do with foo.c or foo-foo.o specifically.
+(If you wonder about the names of these object files, see Section 27.7 [Renamed Objects], page 148.)